Yandex Cloud

 • shardName: Shard name in a sharded cluster.

-• secondaryDelaySecs: Host's lag behind the master.
+• secondaryDelaySecs: Host's replication lag behind the master.

-• tags: Host labels.
+• tags: Host tags.

 curl \